 VAT recovery on deal costs – selling shares to fund ‘downstream’ taxable activity

 VAT recovery on professional fees relating to raising funds for a business has been a much-debated topic over the years.
 There are many ways in which a business can raise funds, from raising business loans to selling assets, which could include shares in subsidiaries.
 There have been numerous cases taken to the VAT Courts on the VAT recovery of costs associated with this topic.
-The Upper Tier Tribunal has now released its judgement in the VAT case of Hotel La Tour which addresses the question of whether VAT on the costs of selling shares in a subsidiary to fund future development of the business elsewhere is recoverable.
+The Court of Appeal has now released its judgement in the VAT case of Hotel La Tour which addresses the question of whether VAT on the costs of selling shares in a subsidiary to fund future development of the business elsewhere is recoverable.

 The facts